 If you would like to help us buy school supplies for Karen people see details at Project KARE.org.
 Project KARE is an all volunteer 501(c)(3) non-profit.
 US donations are tax-exempt.

-In December 2016 Ron returned for the third time to the Mae Ra Moe (MRM) refugee camp on the Myanmar border of northwest Thailand.
-Ron’s friend, and ESL student in Denver, Su Baw, lived in the MRM camp for 15 years until she and her family were resettled to Colorado in 2010 as refugees from Karen State in Myanmar.
+In November 2017 Ron returned for the fourth time to the Mae Ra Moe (MRM) refugee camp on the Myanmar border of northwest Thailand and to Karen State in Myanmar (Burma).

-Thanks to our many generous donors we delivered school supplies to 4,000+ students in five high schools at MRM and in Karen State in Burma.
-Our collective effort filled three trucks with pens, pencils, chalk, notebooks, copy paper, laptop computers and much more!
+Thanks to our many generous donors we delivered school supplies to 2,000+ students in five schools at MRM and to 1,300 students in six area schools Karen State in Burma.
+Our collective effort filled three trucks with pens, pencils, notebooks, chalk, copy paper, laptop computers and much more!

-The highlight of Ron’s trip was teaching English to students in high schools in Karen State in Myanmar.
-We learned that we were the very first volunteers to teach English in Day Bu Noh village.
-We all felt so privileged!
-Ron partnered with two Project KARE volunteer ESL teachers from Melbourne Australia.
-While English is studied daily in high school, the Karen pronunciation of many words is remarkably different.
-Learning American and Australian English pronunciation filled classrooms with many laughs and huge smiles!
+While English is taught daily in high school, the Karen pronunciation of many words is remarkably different.
+Learning American English pronunciation filled classrooms with many laughs and huge smiles!

 Many thanks to Su Baw and the Karen American community in Colorado who contributed so generously to helping students at Mae Ra Moe Refugee Camp and in Day Bu Noh village in Karen State.